KEY TAKEAWAYS

 Yes, while the 8 steps covered above are standard, you may have additional steps to take.
 But these steps are optional and can vary, depending on the agreement you have with your lender.
 It may be different for everyone, so not everyone who gets an IFA may have to take the steps below.

-You would pay regular interest payments, plus pay back the amount you borrowed as annual deposits into the IFA account or as a lump sum at any point of time.
+• Repaying the loan during your lifetime: If you choose to pay the loan off early, you can make regular loan payments the same way as you would with any loan or financing arrangement.
+You would pay regular interest payments, plus pay back the amount you borrowed as annual deposits or as a lump sum at any point in time.
 If you go with this option, your beneficiaries get the full policy proceeds from your life insurance after you pass away.

+• Repaying the loan after your death: If you don’t want to worry about paying back the IFA right away, you can also let it be paid back as a deduction from your death benefit.
 You still have to make interest payments during your lifetime.
-But, once you pass away, any outstanding loan balance would be deducted from your insurance policy’s tax-free death benefit.
+Once you pass away, any outstanding loan balance would be deducted from your insurance policy’s tax-free death benefit.
 Keep in mind that this will mean less money for your beneficiaries, though.

 how to set up an immediate financing arrangement